HypoChloremic/medicine/klin/ped.md

 #### Tetralogy of fallot

+***Presentation***

+* A 20-month-old boy
+  * with tetralogy of Fallot is admitted for evaluation of cyanosis that is increasing in frequency.
+As you conclude your history and physical examination, you witness an episode of cyanosis when the patient’s brother makes him cry.
+As the crying increases, the patient becomes more and more cyanotic.
+On examination, his cardiac murmur is now much softer than before he began crying.
+What is the next most appropriate step in management?

+  * Characterized by pulmonary artery arising from the left ventricle and aorta arising from the right ventricle
+  * Associated with maternal diabetes
+  * Presents with early cyanosis; pulmonary and systemic circuits do not mi Creation of shunt (allowing blood to mix) after birth is required for surival
+  * PGE can be administered to maintain a PDA until definitive surgical repair is performe Results in hypertrophy of the right ventricle and atrophy of the left ventricle

+***Behandling***

+* ***Knee-chest position***
+  * Tetralogy of Fallot (hypercyanotic or “tet”) spells are defined as paroxysmal episodes of hyperpnea, irritability, and prolonged crying that result in increasing cyanosis and decreasing intensity of the heart murmur.
+This condition is often triggered by crying.
+Initial management is to increase systemic vascular resistance by placing the patient in a knee-chest position.
+Other therapeutic modalities include the administration of morphine sulfate, sodium bicarbonate, and intravenous fluids and the use of oxygen.
+Mechanical ventilation in combination with general anesthesia may be effective but would only be used when other management options fail to reverse the cyanosis.
+Dopamine and epinephrine are contraindicated because they may worsen the spell.
+A cardiology consultation may be useful, but the acuity of the patient’s clinical presentation requires immediate intervention

+***Etiologi och patofysiologi***

 * Characterized by (1) stenosis of the right ventricular outflow tract, (2) right ventricular hypertrophy, (3) VSD, and (4) an aorta that overrides the VSD
 * Right-to-left shunt leads to early cyanosis; degree of stenosis determines the extent of